- About Us

 (b) No wholesale dealer may sell and no retailer may purchase liquor except for cash or on terms requiring payment by the retailer in accordance with Subsection (c) of this section.

 (d) Each delivery of liquor shall be accompanied by an invoice giving the date of purchase.
-If a retailer becomes delinquent in the payment of an account for liquor, the wholesale dealer immediately shall report that fact in writing to the commission or administrator.
-No wholesale dealer may sell any liquor to a retailer who is delinquent until the delinquent account is paid in full and cleared from the records of the commission.
-An account becomes delinquent if it is not paid when it is required to be paid under Subsection (c) of this section.
+If a retailer becomes delinquent in the payment of an account for liquor, the wholesale dealer immediately shall report that fact in writing, including by electronic mail or facsimile transmission, to the commission or administrator.
+A wholesale dealer may not sell any liquor to a retailer who is delinquent until the delinquent account is paid in full and cleared from the records of the commission.
+An account becomes delinquent if it is not paid when it is required to be paid under Subsection (c).

 (e) A wholesale dealer who accepts a postdated check, a note or memorandum, or participates in a scheme to assist a retailer in the violation of this section commits an offense.